 - In a large mixing bowl, cream the butter and sugar together.
 This will make for a fluffy pound cake.
 Then mix in the eggs and flour.

 - Mix well.

-- Set the pan into the air fryer, and set the temperaure to 320 degrees F, for 20 minutes.
+- Set the pan into the air fryer, and set the temperature to 320 degrees F for 20 minutes. (air fryer setting)

 Note: Depending on your air fryer and the pan you use.
-I highly recojmmend that you purchase mini-loaf pans as they are better at cooking the entire quick bread.
+I highly recommend that you purchase mini-loaf pans as they are better at cooking the entire quick bread.

 Amount Per Serving: Calories: 587Total Fat: 35gSaturated Fat: 21gTrans Fat: 1gUnsaturated Fat: 11gCholesterol: 221mgSodium: 298mgCarbohydrates: 61gFiber: 1gSugar: 34gProtein: 9g